Handshake Deals – Are Verbal Contracts Legally Enforceable?

 Z

-In order to prevent yourself getting involved in a dispute we would recommend taking these 4 steps to formalise any agreement into a written contract;
+To prevent yourself from future verbal disputes, we recommend taking these 4 steps to formalise any agreement into a written contract.

 Z